 Who We Are

-New Dawn Charter High School is an all inclusion program.
+In addition to the emotional supports inherent in all aspects of our instructional program, New Dawn is an all-inclusive.
 This means that all students, including students with special needs and students who do not speak English, are all treated the same and all participate in the same classes.
 This is known as an Inclusion Model.
-Teachers in the General Education Program use several strategies to ensure this produces the best learning environment for all students.
+Teachers in the General Education Program collaborate with Special Education teachers to use several strategies to ensure this produces the best learning environment for all students.

 What We Do

 Once a student chooses New Dawn, an individual plan for success is crafted with the student.
 This is done in a variety of ways, but first, experienced staff meet individually with each student to review their transcripts and create a plan with them.
 This transcript audit is extremely important, as a student will learn about their projected graduation date based on the credits and exams they are entering school with.
 Some students have 0 credits earned and start from scratch.
 Others may have just a few classes